Supervisor: Peter Brommer

 The extraordinary strength of superalloys is derived from precipitates – nanoscale inclusions embedded in the material.
 These strengthen the material by hindering the motion of dislocations, which are responsible for material deformation.
-Dependent on the material, the precipitates can come in a distribution of sizes and shapes.
-This project explores the effect of these variations on the properties of the material.
+This project explores the effect of variations of precipitate size and shape on the properties of the material.
 A better understanding of precipitates will lead to rational criteria for the design of new high strength alloys that would increase the efficiency of turbine products and new engine designs.

 In this project, the effects of variations in precipitate properties in precipitation-hardened alloys will be studied using a hierarchy of simulation methods, from atomistic Molecular Dynamics to Discrete Dislocation Dynamics or Crystal Plasticity, where smaller scales will inform larger scale simulations.
 Potentially, computational homogenisation approaches will be employed.
 At the end of the project, we understand how variations in precipitate morphology impact the properties of the material, thus quantifying the sensitivity of macroscopic quantities on nanoscale properties (e.g., precipitation shape).